1In C++, which operator is used to access the memory address of a variable?

 40What is the outcome of void *p; in C++?

-A.It declares a pointer that returns nothing.
+A.It declares a null pointer.

 B.It declares a generic pointer that can hold the address of any data type.